 available for doing this.
 We recommend doing a web search for the latest

 We make no endorsement of the above software; these are simply some tools

 that we found in our web searches.

-calendar in my favorite calendaring program in order to stay informed of
+my favorite calendar application in order to stay informed of upcoming

 Instructions for Apple iCal, Microsoft Outlook, and Evolution users:

 Instructions for Google Calendar:

 • Refer to Google's instructions.
 Copy and paste the following URL for the calendar: